v-jerkin/hooverbot/README.md

     https://github.com/Microsoft/AzureSearch_JFK_Files

-Follow the instructions in this repo to create your own instance of the JFK Files.
+Follow the instructions in the JFK Files repo to create your own instance of the JFK Files.
 There's a template that will create the necessary Azure services for you.
-You'll need the URLs for the Azure Search service and the Web Service that were created during setup (you can obtain these from the Azure portal).
+You'll need the URLs for the Azure Search service and the Web Service that were created during setup (you can also obtain these from the Azure portal if you don't catch them in the template result).

 Note that adding all the documents to the index may take substantial time.
 We suggest letting the JFK Files setup process run overnight.